Skip to main content

 To do so:

-1. Ensure you have Query Collection or Document from Reference added on a widget with Single Time Query disabled.
+1. Ensure you have added a Query Collection or Document from Reference on a widget with Single Time Query disabled.

 info

-• If you are adding this on ListView, ensure you disable the infinite scroll.
+If you are using this trigger on a ListView, make sure to disable the Infinite Scroll.